ThomasCarstens/jekyll/_posts/2018-10-29-Guitar-classification-revisited.md

 learn.recorder.plot()
 ```

-We set the learning rate to 1e-05 for the lower layers and 0.005 for the head (this is called a **discriminate learning rate**) as we do not want to destroy to basal, often general feature detection (edges, gradients, simple patterns, ...), that we gained from the pertained model for free.
+We set the learning rate to 1e-05 for the lower layers of the model and 0.005 for the head (this is called a **discriminate learning rate**) as we do not want to destroy to learned features in the lowest layers.
+Those detect simple features (edges, gradients, simple patterns) that should be pretty universal for all kinds of images.
+We got them from the pertained model for free and they are based on the model learning from millions of images.
 After five more cycles (another 6:20min of training) we end up with a model that can predict with 97.3% accuracy.

 When we inspect the confusion matrix of the model, we can see where the model get's it wrong.